schemacrawler/SchemaCrawler/schemacrawler/src/main/resources/schemacrawler-grep-readme.txt

     Reads SchemaCrawler configuration properties from <config-override-file>
     and overrides the properties from the configuration file

+-log_level <log_level>
+		Log level - may be one of:
+		OFF, SEVERE, WARNING, INFO, CONFIG, FINE, FINER, FINEST, ALL

 --- Required Connection Options ---

 One of: